Sana47443/interstellar-blog/main_blog/about.md

 🛰 **Mission Log - Identity File**

-I am **Commander Elias Voss**, the last human sent beyond the known star systems.
+I am **Commander Murphy Cooper**, the last human sent beyond the known star systems.
 My mission: **to explore, document, and survive** in the cold abyss of space.

 I was launched from Earth **decades ago**, yet out here, time moves differently.
 Stars burn, planets orbit, and signals whisper in the dark. **Some are natural.
 Some are not.**